encoremed-io/StaffHub-Automation-Dev/README.md

 - to perform tests, simply run the following command while in the directory:
   - `pytest`
 - you can generate reports with pytest allure. run the following command prior to executing the test suite:
-  - 'pytest alluredir=allure-results'
+  - `pytest alluredir=allure-results`
--to generate the report, run the following command
+- to generate the report, run the following command
-  - 'allure serve allure-results'
+  - `allure serve allure-results`